-Classic depots:
+Classic depots

-You can switch your workspace using the Select Workspace dialog.
+When working with classic depots, you can switch your workspace using the Select Workspace dialog.
 To open the Select Workspace dialog, do any of the following:

-- In the drop-down menu at the top of the tree pane, click the drop-down arrow and select Switch to Workspace. - Go to Connections > Switch to Workspace. - Open the Open Connection dialog and click Browse next to the Workspace field.
+- In the drop-down list at the top of the tree pane, click the drop-down arrow and select Switch to Workspace. - Go to Connections > Switch to Workspace. - Open the Open Connection dialog and click Browse next to the Workspace field.

-You can also switch your workspace by right-clicking a workspace in the Workspaces tab and selecting Switch to Workspace <workspace name>.
+You can also switch your workspace by right-clicking a workspace in the Workspaces tab (on the right) and selecting Switch to Workspace workspace name>.

-Stream depots:
+Stream depots

-You can switch stream workspaces using the same methods as you use for classic workspaces.
-In addition, you can switch stream workspaces by doing the following:
+When working with streams, you can switch workspaces using the same methods you use when working with classic depots.
+In addition, you can switch stream workspaces by merging or copying to a stream (in this case, P4V prompts you to switch to the target stream's workspace), or by doing the following:

-- Right-click a stream and select Work in this Stream. - Merge or copy to a stream: you are prompted to switch to the target stream's workspace.